GeoArkadeep/Stresslog/paper/paper.md

 # Summary

 This package is meant to be used by researchers and practitioners working in the field of geomechanics.
 It uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log.
 The computations use 6 component stress tensor, as calculated using [@pevska1995], which allows modeling of inclined wellbores in inclined states of stress.
-Under the hood, Stresslog uses [@SciPy] for optimizations, dlisio and welly to handle well .dlis files and .las files (and other well data), respectively.
+Under the hood, Stresslog uses SciPy [@SciPy] for optimizations, and dlisio and welly to handle well .dlis files and .las files (and other well data), respectively.

 # Statement of need